-I recently spent a week at Swift Base at S bar F Scout Ranch with our Scouts BSA Troop.
+I have many fine memories of summer camp at Swift Base at S bar F Scout Ranch with our troop.
 Swift is normally a Venturing camp, so when they do a week for Scouts BSA, the only merit badges offered by the staff are Canoeing, Swimming, Lifesaving, Rowing, Water Sports, Small Boat Sailing, Climbing, Horsemanship, Rifle Shooting, and Shotgun Shooting.

-When I do this badge with Scouts, I need to know if they have completed requirement 9a and 9b:
+When I did this badge with Scouts, I needed to know if they had completed requirement 9a and 9b:

 9a.
-Camp a total of at least 20 days and 20 nights.
-The 20 days and 20 nights must be at a designated Scouting activity or event.
+Camp a total of at least 20 nights at designated Scouting activities or events.
+One long-term camping experience of up to six consecutive nights may be applied toward this requirement.
 Sleep each night under the sky or in a tent you have pitched.
-You may use a week of long-term camp toward this requirement.
 If the camp provides a tent that has already been pitched, you need not pitch your own tent.

 9b.
 On any of these camping experiences, you must do TWO of the following, only with proper preparation and under qualified supervision.